Big Bear Real Estate Investing – Frequently Asked Questions

 A: Where you buy a vacation rental investment will likely depend on your budget and your personal preference.
 A cabin in a more remote area may cost less but may be more difficult to rent.
 Revenue comps are important when trying to grasp the investment properties potential.
 An agent with a comprehensive understanding of the different areas and their revenue generating potential is critical to your investment success.
-Your real estate agent should be able to give you compelling fact based information on an area’s potential.
+Your real estate agent should be able to give you compelling fact based information on a given area’s potential.
 The only way an agent will be able to do that is if they are working in close relationship with a vacation rental company that has a large inventory and allows that agent to have access to the hard numbers their vacation rental properties generate.
 Make sure to ask your agent if they can answer these important questions to your satisfaction.
-And don’t settle for answers, get actual revenue comparables for the area and property type you are interested in.
-Remember, this is an investment, you need to SEE the performance of a revenue generating investment property or one just like it, not just hear about what it “might” be able to do.
+Don’t settle for answers, get actual revenue comparables for the area and property type you are interested in.
+Remember, this is an investment, you need to see the performance of a revenue generating investment property or one like it, not just hear about what it “might” be able to do.

 Q: What is the best area in Big Bear to buy a vacation rental investment property?

 A: The best area is the area you and your family enjoy the most and can afford.
-One of the most valuable assets of a vacation rental revenue generating investment is the ability for it’s personal use by it’s owner and their friends and family.
+One of the most valuable assets of a vacation rental investment is the ability for personal use by it’s owners and their friends and family.
 If your family prefers winter sports you will want to take a good look at the cabins close to Big Bear’s magnificent resorts.
-If your family likes to get out of the heat in the summer and escape to the cool mountains, you will want to look closer to the lake.
+If your family likes to get out of the heat in the summer and escape to the cool mountains, you may want to look closer to the lake.
 Don’t forget to work your personal interests into your investment purchase.
 You and your family should look forward to returning to your vacation cabin every year.
-Also keep in mind, if you love your cabin it is highly likely that other families will love it too and want to rent it out for their vacation.
+Also keep in mind, if you love your cabin it is highly likely that other families will love it too and want to rent it for their vacation.

 Q: What amenities should I look for in a potential vacation rental?